MpStyle/container/README.md

 ## Version

+- 1.4.0 Added support to load definitions from INI file and to load a container from PHP configuration file.
 - 1.3.1 Little fixes.
 - 1.3.0 Improved performance and stability, deprecated _Container#get(string $key)_ method, use _Container#getInstance(string $key)_ instead.
-- 1.2.0 Add _Closure_ support to the container
+- 1.2.0 Added _Closure_ support to the container